-10. Style a Shoebox SettingGreat for both boys and girls, let your brood create their favourite setting out of an old shoebox and any coloured materials you have available.
+10. Style a Shoebox SettingGreat for all ages, let your kids create their favourite setting out of an old shoebox and any coloured materials you have available.
 Ideas to get started include recreating the home, rainforest, sea and jungle.
 Don’t let them forget the animals and plants that live there – hours of fun!

 11. Piece Together a Family Photo CollageThis one requires you to print off a selection of family snaps in advance.
 Give your child safety scissors and let them cut out, arrange and paste the gang’s favourite memories on a large sheet of paper before hanging it somewhere for all to see.

 12. Stuff Paper Bag Piñatas

 For a special occasion, decorate your paper bags in any way you wish, showing the kids how to attach paper fringing or pasta shapes.
 Stuff each bag with sweeties and chocolate, seal them with string and to minimise blows to the head, hang them up at perfect whacking height for kiddies.

 For supplies and more great craft ideas see the latest in our Art & Crafts department